Paolo Tofoli

-Paolo Tofoli (born August 14, 1966 in Fermo) is a former Italian volleyball player and current coach, standing at 188 cm.
+Paolo Tofoli (born 14 August 1966) is an Italian former volleyball player and current coach, standing at 188 cm.

-He played 342 times for the Italy national volleyball team.
-Tofoli was two time world champion in 1990 and 1994.
-He was also four times gold medal at the European Championship (1989, 1993, 1995 and 1999).
+Tofoli played 342 times for the Italy national volleyball team.
+Tofoli was a two-time world champion in 1990 and 1994.
+He was also a four-time gold medalist at the European Championship (1989, 1993, 1995 and 1999).
 He represented Italy at four Summer Olympics, winning two silver medals and a bronze medal.

+Coaching

-Starting from the season 2010/2011, Tofoli is working as the coach of the Italian women volleyball team Scavolini Pesaro.
+Since the 2010–11 season, Tofoli has been working as the coach of the Italian women's volleyball team Scavolini Pesaro.